At Right On Mission, we want students to act with integrity as Christ followers,

 even in the face of opposition.

-Right On Mission's academic policies apply to all courses, programs, and services of the Seminary.
+Right On Mission's academic policies apply to all courses, programs, and services of Higher Learning.

 Students are allowed to take up to fifteen courses a year.

 Students are advised to take seven courses a year.